 Where to Find Backcountry Canoes

-The Park Service only rents canoes for the Backcountry.
-If want to rent a canoe from the mainland for use on the larger lakes like Rainy or Kabetogama (instead of the Backcountry), check out our Local Area Businesses that provide rentals.
+If you wish to rent a canoe for use on the large lakes (Rainy, Kabetogama, Namakan, or Sand Point), check out the Local Area Businesses that provide rentals.

-Why the Park provides Backcountry Canoe Rentals
+Why the Park Provides Backcountry Canoe Rentals

 To prevent aquatic invasive species from spreading, visitors are not allowed to bring their own watercraft (e.g. boats, canoes, kayaks, tubes, floatplanes) into the park's Backcountry lakes.